silver13/BoldClash-BWHOOP-B-03/INSTALL.md

 # Install and Flashing Instructions
-The flashing procedure consists of the "unlocking" of the board,as it is read/write protected originally, and flashing the actual firmware.
+The flashing procedure consists of the "unlocking" of the board, as it is read/write protected originally, and flashing the actual firmware.
 A ST-LINK v2 is used, either clone, original, or Discovery/Nucleo board.

 Connections to the programming port require 3 wires, ground, swclk and swdat (swio).
 While flashing, the quad is powered from its battery.